ashkanmy/Insight-Gallery/README.md

 ### E-Lake

-Let us imagine a stormy day where swimmers decided to swim in a lake.
+Let us imagine a stormy day where swimmers decide to swim in a lake.
 We need to watch them in case they need help!
 We do it by a drone that can always locate the swimmer postions and investigate if their behaviour is normal or if they need help.

 But wait, data collection might be a hard task here.
 Finding a stormy lake and people who are willing to swim is not easy and always possible.
 So, let us establish our electronic lake (E-Lake)!
 First we need a texture representing a stormy kind of water.
 We find it as a free texture file below (thanks to Jorge Vasconez for providing this free texture available!) :